Derrick Henry: 2026

+Player profile

 Playing style

-Standing at 6 ft 2 in tall and weighing 252 lb, Henry is much larger than most running backs and has a frame comparable to that of a linebacker.
+Standing at 6 ft 3 in tall and weighing 252 lb, Henry is much larger than most running backs and has a frame comparable to that of a linebacker.
 Henry is a "power back", using his large size and strength to overpower defenders, and stiff arm to break tackles.
 In 2020, he accumulated 1,073 yards after contact, over 300 yards more than any running back in the league, and led the league in broken tackles with 34.
 He couples that strength and size with surprising speed and agility relative to his size.

+Prior to the 2016 NFL draft, Henry appeared on an episode of Sport Science, where he recorded a 20-yard acceleration time of 2.63 seconds, the fastest of any offensive player tested that year.
+His acceleration over the first five yards was also the fastest of any player at any position tested over the previous three drafts.
+Henry then plowed through 1,500 pounds of heavy bags in 1.397 seconds, 27% faster than any running back tested over the previous four drafts.
+According to Sport Science, his combination of speed and power allowed him to generate, in the open field, momentum comparable to that of a wrecking ball swinging at approximately five miles per hour.

 Henry is adept at using the stiff-arm to repel defenders, with it being described as his "signature".
 As a power back, his playing style contrasts with those of smaller, so-called "scat backs", who have greater elusiveness due to their faster ability to change directions.
 Henry is not usually used as a pass catcher, but he makes up for his lack of productiveness as a pass-catcher using his dominance as a pure runner.